CompCogNeuro/sims/ch10/ss/README.md

 The total percentages for both our model, PMSP (where reported) and the comparable human data are shown in Table 1 in the Language Chapter (reproduced above).
 Clearly, the present model is performing at roughly the same level as both humans and the PMSP model.
 Thus, we can conclude that the network is capable of extracting the often complex and subtle underlying regularities and subregularities present in the mapping of spelling to sound in English monosyllables, and applying these to nonwords in a way that matches what people tend to do.

-* You can press `Test All` for each `TestingEnv` and click on the `TstEpcPlot` to see a plot of the overall generalization performance, and the `TstErrLog` table shows the errors for each case.
+* You can press `Test Run` for each `Testing env` and click on the `Test Epoch Plot` to see a plot of the overall generalization performance, and the `TstErrLog` table shows the errors for each case.

 We tried to determine for each error why the network might have produced the output it did.
 In many cases, this output reflected a valid pronunciation present in the training set, but it just didn't happen to be the pronunciation that the list-makers chose.
 This was particularly true for the Glushko (1979) exception list (for the network and for people).
 Also, the McCann & Besner (1987) lists contain four words that have a "j" in the final set of phonemes after the vowel (the *coda*), `faije`,  `jinje`, `waije`, `binje`, which never occurs in the training set (i.e., in the entire corpus of English monosyllabic words).
 These words were excluded by PMSP, and we discount them here too.
 Nevertheless, the network did sometimes get these words correct.